Toastdeib/ppl-webapp-rest-api/README.md

 ## Leader APIs

-### Resource: /api/leader
+### Resource: /api/v3/leader

 The top-level resource for all leader-related requests.
 This resource supports the following verbs:

 #### GET

-Fetches a full list of leaders for the current PPL event.
+Fetches a full list of leaders for the PPL event specified in the request header.
 The primary use for this resource is pulling a list of leaders for display on the digital trainer card.
 Because the trainer card is visible even on the logged-out view, this GET request **does not require authentication**.
 The `battleDifficulties` and `battleFormats` fields in the response will be populated with values defined in the [constants](#constants) section below.
+The query parameter is **required** and the request will be rejected if it's omitted or invalid.

+##### Required headers:

+- `PPL-Event` - A custom header defined [here](#ppl-event).

 ##### Response payload: